rhartert/gofzn/README.md

 easy to adjust GoFZN (e.g. to grammar changes) while enabling high-quality error messages in case of syntax errors.

-> ⚠️ While the repository already provides the functionality needed to interface
-> with FlatZinc, it is still in its alpha stage and likely to undergo changes.
-> However, we do not anticipate these changes to be fundamental.

 ## What's FlatZinc?

 FlatZinc is a subset of [MiniZinc], a high-level constraint modeling language